Filings with the Dutch Authority for the Financial Markets (AFM)

 Pursuant to the Dutch Financial Supervision Act, shareholders and holders of American depositary receipts (ADRs) of ING Groep N.V. are required to provide updated information on their holdings once they reach, exceed or fall below threshold levels of 3%, 5%, 10%, 15%, 20%, 25%, 30%, 40%, 50%, 60%, 75% and 95%.

-Based on filings to the AFM (Dutch Authority for the Financial Markets) and to the best of our knowledge, currently the only investors with an interest of 3% or more are BlackRock, Inc. (which reported an interest of 5.03 % on 23 August 2019), Amundi Asset Management (which reported an interest of 3.12 % on 24 July 2019) and Artisan Investments GP LLC (which reported an interest of 3.01% on 1 December 2016).
+Based on filings to the AFM (Dutch Authority for the Financial Markets) and to the best of our knowledge, currently the only investor with an interest of 3% or more is BlackRock, Inc., which reported an interest of 5.07% on 13 July 2020 and JP Morgan Chase & Co, which reported an interest of 4.38% on 12 February 2021.

 Filings with the U.S. Securities and Exchange Commission (SEC)